wrenhsieh18/coding-events-demo/README.md

 3. Future improvement:
 We are goint to add an user-oriented function that allows you to keep tracks of specific events.
+For design draft: https://www.figma.com/file/1IRv9UPdeyihBJWI8KaRkN/Person-Diagram-for-coding-events?node-id=0%3A1